limkaihin/OOP_Project/README.md

-# OOP_Project --- Abstract Engine Demo (INF1009 Part 1)
+# OOP_Project --- INF1009 Part 2

-This project is a libGDX desktop application demonstrating a non-contextual Abstract Engine built using Object-Oriented Programming principles and a modular system architecture.
+This project is a libGDX desktop application demonstrating a game that is built upon an Abstract Engine.
+The engine is built using Object-Oriented Programming principles and a modular system architecture.

-The engine provides reusable, simulation-agnostic systems such as: - Scene Management - Entity Management - Movement Management - Collision Management (with spatial partitioning support) - Input / Output Management - Event Bus System - Render Queue (engine outputs render commands; application renders them)
+The engine provides reusable, game-agnostic systems such as: - Scene Management - Entity Management - Movement Management - Collision Management (with spatial partitioning support) - Input / Output Management - Event Bus System - Render Queue (engine outputs render commands; application renders them) - Progress Tracker

-The included demo simulation is intentionally simple (basic shapes and interactions).\
-Its purpose is to showcase how the engine can be reused for other simulations without rewriting core systems.
+The game intends to  model the experience of boarding a train in a crowded environment in Singapore's context.
+The goal in mind is to engage kids and interest adults, and to teach them the importance of letting passengers alight first.

 ------------------------------------------------------------------------